LesFerch/WinSetView/Manual.md

 ## Language Files

-The **WinSetView.hta** script looks for a **Language** folder in the same location as the script.
+The **WinSetView.exe** script looks for a **Language** folder in the same location as the script.
 The Language folder contains one folder for each supported language (e.g. *en-US*).
 Within each language folder are the following files:

 *Columns-Win11.txt\
 Columns-Win10.txt\